 Say "Yes" To Local Networking Events: They say; when you move somewhere new, to Say "yes" To Everything.
 If people invite you to do something, Say Yes.
 If you see activities happening around town that you’re interested in, Say Yes!

+The more you experience your new home, the quicker it begins to actually feel like home.

 Freelancing and Networking kind of Operate in The Same Way.
 You can either Dive into Being Your Own Boss and get overcome by memories of easy work days gone by; or remind yourself of why you took the leap to begin with.